‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 is a sort of extreme version of fruitarianism.
 And I was just like, oh, we can't, we can't do this.

-And this is sort of a question Danny's asking about like
+And this is sort of a question Danny's asking about like,

 the way in which this show, and I've been talking about this a lot when, you know, I think you and I discussed this last week, that I enjoy talking to you about the show even more than I enjoy watching the show.

-And I enjoy likewise, Joe, listening.
 That's both a compliment to you and also just a compliment to the show because it is posing questions that are really fun for us to discuss and answer, right?

-Uh, and consider.
+And consider.
 And so Danny being like, this show is forcing you to ask questions.

-I mean, I don't think it's okay to eat people actually under I'm really glad you got on the record about that.
+I mean, I don't think it's okay to eat people, actually.

-That's just where I was.
 I was concerned.
 Yeah.

 I don't eat dog food.
 I don't eat people.

 That's how I feel about things.
+Okay.

 But Danny's like,